How long have you been with Gaze Burvill?

 What is the best thing about working for Gaze Burvill?

-Seeing the pleasure that our customers (many of whom have become great friends) get from our furniture.
+Seeing the pleasure that our customers (many of whom have become great friends) get from our outdoor furniture.

 What would you say is the hardest thing about your job?